Jesse & Joy

 Jesse & Joy ([ˈɟʝesi i ˈʝoj]) is a Mexican pop duo formed in 2005 by brother and sister Jesse (born December 31, 1982, as Jesse Eduardo Huerta Uecke) and Joy (born June 20, 1986, as Tirzah Joy Huerta Uecke), in Mexico City.
-The duo have released five studio albums, one live album and one EP on Warner Music Latin, have toured internationally, and have accumulated a Best Latin Pop Album Grammy Award and six Latin Grammy Awards in various categories.
+The duo have released five studio albums, one live album and one EP on Warner Music Latina, toured internationally, and have accumulated a Best Latin Pop Album Grammy Award and six Latin Grammy Awards in various categories.

 "Jesse & Joy are probably some of the purest, most talented artists of our generation," wrote Latin Times.

-Early life and career
+Early life

 The Huerta Uecke siblings were born in Mexico City to a Mexican father and an American mother.
 In 2001, inspired by their parents' love for classic, rock and folk music, when they were 18 and 15 years old, respectively, they began writing music and songs with their father using instruments from his church, which they attended when they were young.

+Career

+2005-2008: Career beginnings

-Jesse & Joy signed with the Warner Music Latina group on April 18, 2005.
+Jesse & Joy signed with the Warner Music Latina group on April 18, 2005, after a family friend working at the label heard the home-made CDs the siblings had made for recreation.
 Jesse plays piano and guitar, while Joy plays guitar, drums and is the lead vocalist.

-Esta Es Mi Vida

 Introduced by the duo Sin Bandera at the 2005 Mexican Teletón, Jesse & Joy released their debut album Esta Es Mi Vida in 2006 through Warner Music Mexico.
 Their debut single, "Espacio Sideral", was certified gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).
 The album reached the top twenty on the Mexican Album Chart, was certified platinum by the AMPROFON, and helped the duo to win the Latin Grammy Award for Best New Artist the next year.

-Esto Es Lo Que Soy and Electricidad

 In 2008, the duo released the Esto Es Lo Que Soy EP featuring "Espacio Sideral", "Ya No Quiero", "Volveré", "Llegaste Tú", and a new song called "Esto Es Lo Que Soy".

 In 2009, their second studio album, Electricidad, was released.
 The album was certified gold by the AMPROFON and included singles "Adiós" and "Chocolate".

-¿Con Quién Se Queda El Perro?
+2009-2014: Electricidad and ¿Con Quién Se Queda El Perro?

 ¿Con Quién Se Queda El Perro? was released as their third studio album in 2011.
 The album was certified 2× platinum, and included singles "Me Voy", "¡Corre!" and "La de la Mala Suerte".
 It received six Latin Grammy Awards and five nominations, as well as the group's first Grammy Award nomination for Best Latin Pop Album.

 At the 2012 Latin Grammy Awards, Jesse & Joy were nominated for four Grammy Awards, winning three of them: Best Contemporary Pop Album for ¿Con Quién Se Queda El Perro?, and Song and Record of the Year for "¡Corre!".
 Additionally, together with Carlos López Estrada they received the Latin Grammy Award for Best Short Form Music Video for directing "Me Voy".
 On December 5, 2012, ¿Con Quién Se Queda El Perro? received a Grammy Award nomination for Best Latin Pop Album.